ainani/sivt_tekton/README.md

 Exposed port is hostPort set in step 5 of preparing TEKTON environment
 ```
 - Service Accounts and Secrets preparation
-Open values.yaml in the SIVT OVA and update the respective entries
+Open values.yaml in the SIVT OVA and update the respective entries.
 ```
 #@data/values-schema
 ---